AndrewidRizk/AndrewidRizk/README.md

 - My zodiac sign is Taurus ♉
 - I’m currently working in Amazon YYZ1 🔭
 - I’m continuously learning new coding languages and tools🌱
-- I'm working on new projects 🏗
+- I'm working on developing a sofrware for my business- My-Amazon-Seller-Item-Organizer  🏗

 ### Things I am passionate about ✌
 - Coding 🤷‍♂️